larskr/elevator-project/README.md

-A simple ring network over UDP.
+A simple circular overlay network over UDP and elevator FSM.

-Added from a Raspberry Pi.